 Patrick Tatopoulos production designed the blockbusters Independence Day, I, Robot, and Live Free or Die Hard.
 He is also famous for creating incredible creature effects for films such as Silent Hill, the Ruins, and the Underworld series, the last installment of which he directed.
 I ran into Patrick on the slopes at Big Bear and he agreed to share some of his wisdom.

 Michael Novotny worked with James Cameron on True Lies and Terminator 2 and production designed K-19: The Widowmaker for Kathryn Bigelow.
-With these $100 million features under his belt, he moved on to designing a series of episodics including Better Call Saul and seven seasons of the hit CBS crime drama The Mentalist…
+With these $100 million features under his belt, he moved on to designing a series of episodics including Better Call Saul, The Affair, and seven seasons of the hit CBS crime drama The Mentalist…

 AS: What first got you into the field?